LP2851/Algorithm-Demos/README.md

 - `GREEN CIRCLE`: Starting tile
 - `RED CIRCLE`: Ending tile

-Currently, there are demonstrations of: DFS, BFS, Dijkstra's Algorithm.
+Currently, there are demonstrations of: DFS, BFS, Dijkstra's Algorithm, A* Search.
 More will be implemented at a later date.
 ### Depth-First Search (DFS)
 DFS is a simple graph searching algorithm in which you visit a node, add it to the visited list, run DFS on all nodes neighbours.